bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:09:23

-So, so, okay.
-So, so we start that way, right.
+So we start that way.
-It's like, you know, there's 50 people using Bitcoin at a time, right.
+It's like, you know, there's 50 people using Bitcoin at a time.
 Like, you know, then a hundred and two hundred, like it kind of grew a little fast, like to a few thousand people within that sort of timeline.
-And, and the software is sort of like, you know, nobody, it's a very low stakes too, right?
+And the software is sort of like, you know it's very low stakes too
-Like everybody who, who in their right mind would assume that this crazy idea would work.
+Like everybody who, in their right mind would assume that this crazy idea would work.
-You don't have to be like like either a liar or crazy.
+You have to be either a liar or crazy.
 Especially if you're around those days you'd understand this.
 Like I mean it's absolutely batshit crazy.
 So things are progressing right.
 It's lower stakes so people are less intense about things and people have a lot less of their bags depending on Bitcoin.
 And then we started having other people sort of like coming in and like you have like personalities like Gavin who sort of like you know tried to bring a little bit of the Linux sort of let's call it that was the benevolent dictator which was I don't think he lasted more than just a few months.
-I think everybody sort of like was a very sort of affirmative on the fact that he should sidestep that kind of intention.
+I think everybody sort of like was very sort of affirmative on the fact that he should sidestep that kind of intention.

 James O'Beirne: 00:10:31

-And maybe I'm sure you can help me here with the history because I'm a little bit fuzzy, but I think one of the things that he kind of pushed through pretty controversially was pay to script hash.
+And maybe Sjors you can help me here with the history because I'm a little bit fuzzy, but I think one of the things that he kind of pushed through pretty controversially was pay to script hash.
 Is that right?

 NVK: 00:10:42